wdv4758h/pypy-extradoc/blog/draft/stm-apr2012.rst

 .. _`stm-gc`: https://bitbucket.org/pypy/pypy/src/stm-gc
 .. _`modified version of richards`: https://bitbucket.org/pypy/pypy/raw/stm-gc/pypy/translator/stm/test/richards.py

-It exposes the same interface as the transaction_ module, except it doesn't support epoll right now, so it cannot be used to play with `a branch of Twisted`_; but that's coming soon.
+It exposes the same interface as the pure Python transaction_ module (except of course that it's not using the naive implementation linked above, but its own).
+A difference is that it doesn't support epoll right now, so it cannot be used to play with `a branch of Twisted`_; but that's coming soon.
 For now you can use it to get multi-core usage on purely computational programs, like PyPy's own